Aakash-Pandya/services/Readme.md

 ## Usage

-Recommended way is to add the following in the `scripts` property of  your `package.json`
+The recommended way is to add the following in the `scripts` property of  your `package.json`

 ```
 {